Frequently Asked Questions

 The term 1L refers to a first-year law student; the terms 2L and 3L refer to a second and third-year law student, respectively.
 You won’t hear a law student referred to as "freshman" or "senior".
-That's about the same as asking an undergraduate what grade they’re in.

 Do I need a computer?